How to get a Visa for China

 3. Business Visa M

 Solely used for business visits to China, this visa is for those who are scouring factories, meeting clients or finalising contracts.
 You’ll need to have a letter of invitation from your Chinese business contacts to apply for this visa.
 Note that, once again, this visa cannot be amended once you’re in the country and…guess what?
-Nope, you can’t teach English on this visa.
+Nope, you also can’t teach English on this visa.

 4. Private Visit Visa S

 NB: if you’re caught teaching in China on anything OTHER THAN A Z VISA, you WILL face huge fines and potential deportation.
 If you value your freedom of travel, your passport AND your teaching future, don’t risk it, it just isn’t worth it in the long run.
-While we’re at it: don’t trust anyone who says they can ‘help you because they know a guy’ either.
+While we’re at it: don’t trust anyone who says they can ‘help you because they know a guy’.
 That’s how every real problem starts, in China…

 Photo: To teach English in China you will need to secure a Z Visa

-Here we are, back to business: getting a Z Visa, the only legal option if you want to teach English in China.
+- Here we are, back to business: getting a Z Visa, the only legal option if you want to teach English in China.
 This is a two-step process: first, you’ll need to secure a Chinese Work Permit and, second, you’ll need to apply for the visa.

-Since you can only apply for the Z Visa once you have a signed teaching contract in place, get your job sorted first and then come back to step 1.
+- Since you can only apply for the Z Visa once you have a signed teaching contract in place, get your job sorted first and then come back to step 1.

-- You must have TEFL certification
+- Have TEFL certification

 - Copy of the details’ page on your passport